Kendra Lister: Mixed doubles

 Lister plays mixed doubles with her husband Daniel Lister.
 The duo finished 4–2 at the 2019 New Brunswick Mixed Doubles Championship, losing out in the qualification playoff game.
 They made it one stage further at the 2020 championship, losing out in the quarterfinals.
 At the 2021 provincial championship, they lost out in the C event final.

 Personal life

-Lister is employed as a senior internal auditor.
-She is married and has two children.
+Lister is employed as a performance auditor.
+She has two children.